rbhagotra/demo/README.md

 # Instructions

+## 1 - Construct your custom image

 Construct your own image to your database container.

 Follow these steps:

-* Search inside of the [settings.py]() of this project for the database configurations and take a note about:
+* Search inside of the [settings.py](https://github.com/unicefindia/demo/blob/master/demo/settings.py) of this project for the database configurations and take a note about:

   * the database name;